strath-sdr/rfsoc_qpsk/README.md

 Use Chrome if possible — the rendering performance is important.

 ## ZCU111 Setup
 We use DAC2 from tile 229 to transmit and ADC0 from tile 224 to receive.
 These correspond to connections J5 and J4 on the HW-FMC-XM500 daughter board respectively.
-SW6 on the ZCU111 must be set to read from SD card (as shown in the image below).
+SW6 on the ZCU111 must be set to boot from SD card (as shown in the image below).

 <p align="center">
 <img src="https://github.com/jogomojo/rfsoc_qpsk_demo/blob/master/img/rfsoc_setup.png" width="800">